AcademySoftwareFoundation/OpenImageIO/docs/dev/Architecture.md

 have pixels that are 8- 16- or 32-bit int (signed or unsigned), 16- 32- or
 64-bit float.
 If the pixel data in the file uses another data type, or a number of bits per channel that is not 8, 16, or 32, those details are hidden from the application.
-There are many other such simpifications.
+There are many other such simplifications.

 ## Low level: File format implementations